 Areas of Expertise

-Peace operations, stability operations, security sector reform, UN sanctions, UN expert panels, countering violent extremism, counterterrorism, West Africa, Central Africa, and the Sahel Africa
+Peace operations, stability operations, UN sanctions, UN expert panels, countering violent extremism, counterterrorism, West Africa, Central Africa, and the Sahel Africa

 “UN Panels of Experts: Identifying Sanctions Violations and the Networks behind Them,” in Combating Criminalized Power Structures: A Toolkit, in Michael Dziedzic, ed.